Leslie Blau

-Leslie Blau (known in Hungarian language as Blau Laszlo) was a noted author, historian, and survivor of the Holocaust.
+Leslie Blau (known in Hungarian language as Blau László) was a noted author, historian, and survivor of the Holocaust.

 Blau was born in Budapest, Hungary in 1921.
 He studied in the Jewish High School of Budapest.
 As a youngster, he spent his summer months in the town of Bonyhád.
 He survived the horrors committed on the Jews during World War II by a stroke of luck, and after the war, he settled in the town on Bonyhad, where he married a local girl, Sara Kuttner.
 In 1956, during the Hungarian Revolution of 1956, he and his family fled communist Hungary for a safer haven: USA.
 He arrived in Boro Park, Brooklyn, New York where he has lived for over fifty years.